E-Waste Recycling Policy

-We also have collectively developed the PAN-India collection mechanism along with our appointed Producer Responsibility Organization, RLG Reverse Logistics India Pvt.
-Ltd. The PROs have been given clear mandate to collect e-wastes from respective states as per our internal process and channelize it to authorized dismantles and recyclers for environmentally sound recycling as required by the rules
+As a part of this initiative, we have developed a pan-India collection mechanism along with our Producer Responsibility Organisations (PROs).
+These PROs have been given a clear mandate to collect e-waste from respective states as per applicable processes and to channel it to authorised dismantlers and recyclers for environmentally sound recycling as required by the Rules.

 Do's and Don'ts

-2. Please speak on the mentioned Toll-Free Number for any query about your product take-back or recycle
+1. Please call the Toll-Free Number of PRO/Collection centres for any query about take-backs or recycling your product.

-3. Please hand over e-waste only at the designated collection centre of the Brand.
+2. Please hand over e-waste only at the designated collection centre of the Company.

-5. Please accumulate all unused electronic and electrical items only to be handed over to the Brand or Registered Recycler.
+3. Please accumulate all unused electronic and electrical items, and hand them over only to the Registered Recycler as per the link provided above.

 1. Please do not throw any electronics (including batteries) into a garbage bin.
-It must be thrown only on designated bins with a symbol
+It must be submitted to the stated collection centres.

-2. Please do not sell e-waste to scrap dealers or unauthorised agents for little/some cash.
+2. Please do not sell e-waste to scrap dealers or unauthorised agents for cash.

-3. Please do not dispose of e-waste in landfills or in pits as an ill-treasure for your next generation
+3. Please do not dispose of e-waste in landfills or pits.

 4. Please do not open unused electronics without expert supervision, as it can be hazardous.